Where Your 2018 Donations Went

 “JC” is a 6 year old who has Leukemia.
 He has relapsed and his mom’s out of work, which has thrown their finances into turmoil; she’s a single mom with 3 kids.
 With your funding, we’re paying to keep their electricity on.
 Thank you on behalf of this family!

 “KB” is an adorable 3-year-old boy with leukemia.
 Due to social issues, KB and his brother were taken in by his aunt.
 The aunt was unable to work while she was caring for KB and taking him to treatment…. consequently keeping up with their electric/gas bill during the winter months when it was particularly high.
 To help compensate, the aunt started using a wood burning stove to help keep expensive winter heating costs down.
-This unfortunately exacerbated KB’s asthma.
-With the Joey’s Fund agreeing to pay their heating bill, the aunt was able to again use the heat and create a safer environment for her nephew.
+This, unfortunately, exacerbated KB’s asthma.
+With Joey’s Fund agreeing to pay their heating bill, the aunt was able to again use the heat and create a safer environment for her nephew.

 “OD” is a spunky 19-year-old girl with leukemia.
 Unfortunately, she had to stop working after her diagnosis due to the intensity of her treatment and complications the developed.
 OF does not have health insurance.
-Without income, she struggle to pay for her oral chemotherapy medications and medications to manage the side effects and complications of treatment.
+Without income, she struggles to pay for her oral chemotherapy medications and medications to manage the side effects and complications of treatment.
 (She is on a substantial number of medications).
-The Joey’s Fund is generously covering the cost of her more expensive medications, enabling OD to have consistent access to live saving medication.
+The Joey’s Fund is generously covering the cost of her more expensive medications, enabling OD to have consistent access to live-saving medication.
 She is thankfully doing well with her treatment thus far.

 News from the Executive Director of St. Joseph’s Regional Medical Center Foundation